antivalenz/dotfiles/README.md

 hierarchy standard ([FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)).
 But be prepared that locations may differ from the FHS.

+# Release model
+There are no releases for this project.
+It's rolling.

 # List of current dotfiles
 - .vimrc
 - .bashrc